PostHog/posthog.com/contents/blog/new-pricing.md

 In contrast, we're 100% inbound, we grow mostly through word of mouth, and we charge based on actual usage.

-We don't believe in loss-leaders, so we make a modest positive margin on each event sold, but what we charge is directly connected to what it costs us, not what we think we get away with charging.
+We don't believe in loss leaders, so we make a modest positive margin on each event sold, but what we charge is directly connected to what it costs us, not what we think we get away with charging.

 We grow our revenue through helping you grow, and onboarding you onto other tools, like session replay, feature flags, and surveys as well.